azare/lifeunpaused.org/_posts/2023-02-23-About-the-trip.md

 image: LUPML0Logo.jpg
 ---

 On February 25, 2023 my mother lost her short battle with Stage 4 Lung Cancer.
 Since the time of her death I've picked back up my love for motorcycling and discovered that I enjoy long solo motorcycle camping trips.
 This trip is to continue stepping out of my confort zone and push my physical and mental abilities.
-And what a better cause than to raise money for the American Cancer Society and I continue my journey.
+And what a better cause than to raise money for the American Cancer Society as I continue my journey.

 ## Overview